Rcoder0907/Mutiplayer_Word_Guessing/README.md

 - A prompt will show on player 1 screen when a question is asked
 - Clicking yes or no will send response to the player 2 screen
 - Clicking submit answer on player 2 screens allows final submission.

-Notes: Both UI and API folder has .env file which can be used to change/update environment or you can do it by modifying docker-compose.yml.